maschmann/devbox/README.md

 3) configuration
 ----------------

+all authorized_key files are empty: fill with your own keys, please.
+But remember to leave the vagrant default keys in there!

+    puppet/modules/users/files/authorized_keys
+    puppet/mobules/system_pre/files/authorized_keys

-all authorized_key files are empty: fill with your own keys, please. keep in mind to change the .gitconf file in users module, to remove my name and email address. phpmyadmin and MariaDB have a root access (root:vagrant). by default the nginx conf provides a /phpmyadmin route.
+keep in mind to change the .gitconf file in users module, to remove my name and email address. phpmyadmin and MariaDB have a root access (root:vagrant). by default the nginx conf provides a /phpmyadmin route.